 Deferred Outflows of Resources - Deferred outflows of resources in the governmental fund financial statements are related to pension and OPEB liabilities but not recognized as a use of current financial resources.

-Accrued Salaries and Benefits - Salaries and retirement benefits are paid August to July but are earned during a school year of approximately nine to ten months.
-The salaries and benefits earned, but unpaid, are reported as a liability in the financial statements.
+Accrued Salaries and Benefits - Salaries and retirement benefits are paid July to June but are earned during a school year of approximately nine to ten months.